 Of the back-end database technologies, our experience is that MySQL and MongoDB are currently in the highest demand in Munich.

->

-> Salaries are generally higher in Munich than elsewhere in Germany, as are overheads like office rents.
-Which means hiring web developers locally, either as full-time employees or contractors, is more expensive than equivalent experts would be expected to cost elsewhere in Germany.
+Salaries are generally higher in Munich than elsewhere in Germany, as are overheads like office rents.
+This means hiring web developers locally, either as full-time employees or contractors, is more expensive than equivalent experts would be expected to cost elsewhere in Germany.

->

-> As mentioned, web developers based in Munich can expect to earn a higher salary than their peers elsewhere in Germany.
-The median average salary for a front-end web developer in Munich comes in at slightly over €49,200 a year compared to a median German average of €47,712.
+As mentioned, web developers based in Munich can expect to earn a higher salary than their peers elsewhere in Germany.
+Based on SalaryExpert data, the average salary for a front end web developer in Munich comes in at slightly over €65,677 a year plus almost €3000 in bonuses.

->

-> If a hybrid model of a point person or project manager that is based locally, with a nearshored or offshored team whose members can potentially travel to be onsite at key moments, then look for an agency that can offer that.
+If a hybrid model of a point person or project manager that is based locally, with a nearshored or offshored team whose members can potentially travel to be onsite at key moments, then look for an agency that can offer that.

 Check out our blueprint to selecting the right software agency to match your needs.